Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-93-the-silent-earth.md

 And he knew why.
 So did his now-queen.

-“None of them were Heroes, my love.
-You are the first many of them have ever met.”
+"None of them were Heroes, my love.
+You are the first many of them have ever met."

-“...How?
-We spread the Line everywhere on Earth!”
+"...How?
+We spread the Line everywhere on Earth!"

-“Yes, but that doesn’t mean they were known beyond their village, or they weren’t emigrated to Ekallim-Igigi for their own safety.
+"Yes, but that doesn’t mean they were known beyond their village, or they weren’t emigrated to Ekallim-Igigi for their own safety.
 You and I are a genuine shock to them and they’re just…following instincts.
-You were king among them before you left Ekallim-Igigi.”
+You were king among them before you left Ekallim-Igigi."

 Alex frowned at that.
 He hadn’t really appreciated how much that actually mattered until he’d arrived.
 The palpable sense of relief and, uncomfortably…awe…that radiated off everyone he met was hard to forget.
 And it made sense, in a hindbrain sort of way.
 He stood just over two meters tall and everyone else was considerably shorter.
 His shoulders eclipsed the beam of a doorframe, and he had a head, hands, and feet big enough to make his proportions look pleasingly stocky, instead of freakishly wide.
 He was, in other words…Heroic.